JetsonHacksNano/SPI-Playground/examples/README.md

-The examples in this folder are based on code written by Adafruit:
+The examples in this folder are based on code written by Adafruit.
+Please see the license file in this directory.

 https://github.com/adafruit/Adafruit_CircuitPython_RGB_Display